harness/delegate-dockerfile/README.md

 ## Dockerfile-minimal

 Use `Dockerfile-minimal` to create delegate images without tools.
 This image includes only the SCM client tool.

+## Dockerfile-ubuntu

+Use `Dockerfile-ubuntu` to create delegate delegate images which are ubuntu based.
+This image includes all the same tools of default Dockerfile

 :::note
 You can also replace the existing tools with those that you prefer to use for CI/CD.